List of winless seasons: Other American football leagues

 Since non-professional, semi-professional, and minor league teams are inherently unstable in their membership, it is far easier for seasons in which a team wins no games to occur.
 In the case of non-professional teams, neither mechanisms to force a team to shut down against its will, nor effective drafts or revenue sharing mechanisms to distribute talent evenly among teams typically exist, leading to poor teams accumulating multiple winless seasons.
+The Vancouver Kats of the minor professional Northwest International Football League scored no points in nine games, all of them losses, and left their league midway through their lone season in 1965; they did score points in one non-league game, but this was against the Simon Fraser Clansmen, a college football team that played under the amateur requirements of the NAIA, and the Kats still lost that contest, 19–14.
 Four teams in football history have both lost all their games and failed to score a single point in an entire season; all played eight games or less.
 The 1938 Clintonville Four Wheel Drive Truckers failed to score a point in a nine-game season but managed two 0–0 ties.
 There are at least twelve teams who have accumulated losing streaks of 20 games or more; there are also four teams who have accumulated seasons of all losses with at least 13 games.
 In the case of minor professional football, particularly in indoor football leagues, winless seasons often result from an owner's abandonment or other financial hardship.
 The American Indoor Football Association had at least one winless team in five out of six seasons.
 The National Indoor Football League went its first three seasons without a winless season, but beginning in 2004, at least one team went winless every year until the league's collapse in 2007.
 Though the Spring Football League had two teams with winless seasons (the Los Angeles Dragons and the Miami Tropics), and the Stars Football League had one such team (the traveling 2011 Michigan Coyotes), they are almost never mentioned in discussions of perfect and perfectly bad seasons, since those teams only played two games each before the seasons were cut short.